 How To Delete All of Your Instagram Photos [February 2021]

-Fortunately, we have some alternative methods for you to use that keeps your account open but lets you remove your Instagram photos.
+Fortunately, we have some alternative methods for you to use that keep your account open but lets you remove your Instagram photos.
 There are also third-party apps that do the trick.
 Thankfully, some app developers have stepped up to the plate, which gives you some good choices to delete all Instagram photos.

 Option #1: Instagram Image Deletion Workaround